 If you’ve been eyeing our Spunding Valve Build, but don’t want to put it together yourself, here’s your chance.
-As of this posting, William’s Brewing has this for $29.99.
-Check the product page for up to the minute price and availability.
+William’s Brewing generally has this for $29.99.
+Check the product page for current price, description and availability.

 HBF Reader Christian Says… “I have four of these.
 Use them for fermenting under a controlled pressure.
 Also use them for counter pressure transfers.
 Highly recommend.”

 Top Post: Build a Spunding Valve! – How and Why

 Visit William’s Brewing – Web Only Clearance Sale